prescottprue/react-redux-firebase/docs/recipes/profile.md

 }

 export default compose(
-  withFirebase, // firebaseConnect() can also be used connect(
+  withFirebase, // add props.firebase (firebaseConnect() can also be used) connect(
     ({ firebase: { profile } }) => ({
-      profile,
+      profile
     })
   )
 )(UpdateProfilePage)